markusmeyer/Rectangle/README.md

 With the Rect class you can specify a rectangle in a very flexible way:

 For each dimension, two out of four possible specifications are made.
-For the horizontal dimension, these are left, center, right and width.
-For the vertical dimension it's top, center, bottom and height.
+For the horizontal dimension, this can be left, center, right and width.
+For the vertical dimension it can be top, center, bottom and height.

 In the following example, we specify bottom coordinate, height, horizontal center coordinate and the width: